polishing your pitch for venture capital

 If you want to learn more about how to polish your pitch for venture capital, click here.

-If you want to save yourself a lot of pain and agony, dial this number: 541-815-0075.
-It doesn’t cost much, but it can pay off big time.
+If you want to save yourself a lot of pain and agony trying to nail your 1-minute pitch, contact me here.
+Help doesn’t cost much, and it can pay off big time.

 2. I recently came across your blog and have been reading along.
 I thought I would leave my first comment.
 I don’t know what to say except that I have enjoyed reading.
 Nice blog.
 I will keep visiting this blog very often.